 Kid Friendly Restaurants in Austin with Room to Run:

 This is a favorite spot among some of my girlfriends with kids.
-It’s on the Eastside and has an outdoor area full of picnic tables and an open-sided airstream type situation that’s been turned into a really fun play area for kids.
+It’s on the Eastside and has an outdoor area full of picnic tables and an open-sided airstream situation that’s been turned into a really fun play area for kids.
 What sets this spot apart from so many other kid friendly restaurants in Austin is the food!
 It’s so good.
 The roasted butternut and sunchoke salad is one of my faves and their burger is one of the best in town!

 (image via So Much Life)

 Plenty of space to run around, delicious margaritas and don’t skip the sweet potato wedges!
 I could survive on these alone!
 This spot definitely checks all the boxes for family friendly in Austin, Texas.
+Make sure you head to the south location and not the one on 12th street if you’re looking for room for the kids to run!

 (image via Instagram)